Meagan Anderson, DVM

 Dr. Anderson worked in the industry for eight years – as a pet nurse, kennel attendant and veterinary assistant – before even going to vet school, later graduating summa cum laude with a Bachelor of Science in biomedical science and magna cum laude with her Doctor in Veterinary Medicine from Texas A&M University.
 She went on to practice for 13 years at clinics in Cheyenne, Wyoming, and Arlington, Texas, before coming to The PARC in 2018.

 Cultivating a deep passion for helping animals and owners all over the world, Dr. Anderson supports Christian Veterinary Mission, having participated in one of their mission trips during veterinary school.
 An Air Force wife and child of two military parents, she was also named the 2010 Wyoming Air National Guard Key Volunteer of the Year for family support she provided during Operation Enduring Freedom.
-Dr. Anderson and her husband, Kurt, have three children and one dog, Maverick Wasabi, whom Dr. Anderson refers to as a “trash compactor.”
+Dr. Anderson and her husband, Kurt -- a Colonel in the US Air Force -- have three children and one dog, Maverick, and a sweet kitty named Honey Lemon.

 Advice for pet owners: Put in the time to train your puppy early.
 You’ll appreciate the difference having a well-trained dog makes when they get older.